This guide includes common terms you’ll see across the Squarespace Analytics panels and the Analytics mobile app.

 A record of page requests on your site.
 Requests for specific image URLs or other scripts don’t count toward this number—only full page loads do.

-Revenue represents the total revenue value of all orders in the selected time filter.
+Revenue represents the total revenue value of all orders in the selected time period.

 - Revenue is the sum of all subtotals and excludes costs like shipping fees and taxes.

-- In panels except Sales Overview, discounts on subtotals are subtracted from the revenue number.
-Discounts aren't excluded from Revenue data in Sales Overview.
+- Discounts on subtotals are subtracted from the revenue number.

 - Analytics doesn’t factor in refunds at this time.

-RPV, or Revenue Per Visit, is Revenue ÷ Visits, or the average revenue generated per visit—even visits that didn’t result in a purchase.
+RPV, or Revenue Per Visit, is the average revenue generated per visit (Revenue ÷ Visits).
+This includes visits that didn’t result in a purchase.
 Many companies who do paid marketing use this as a benchmark for how much to spend per visit and for measuring marketing ROI.

 In RSS Subscribers, Subscribers represents the number of times an RSS feed or post within the feed was accessed in the selected time filter.
 It doesn’t represent the actual number of subscribers to your RSS feed.